openstack-archive/fuel-plugin-contrail/doc/testing/test_suite_integration.rst

 Steps
 #####

     1. Create an environment with "Neutron with tunneling segmentation" as a network configuration and CEPH storage
     2. Enable sahara
     3. Enable and configure Contrail plugin
+    4. Enable dedicated analytics DB
-4. Add a node with controller role
+    5. Add a node with controller role
-5. Add 3 nodes with "compute" and "Ceph-OSD" roles
+    6. Add 3 nodes with "compute" and "Ceph-OSD" roles
-6. Add a node with contrail-config, contrail-control, contrail-db and contrail-analytics roles
+    7. Add a node with contrail-config, contrail-control, contrail-db, contrail-analytics-db and contrail-analytics roles
-7. Deploy cluster with plugin
+    8. Deploy cluster with plugin
-8. Run contrail health check tests
+    9. Run contrail health check tests
-9. Run OSTF tests
+    10. Run OSTF tests

 Expected results
 ################